Pakistan Cricket Board: Headquarters

-The PCB headquarters are located near the Gaddafi Stadium, Lahore.
+The PCB headquarters are located near the Gaddafi Stadium, Lahore, Pakistan.
 All PCB Officials sit there during the weekdays from 9AM to 5PM.

 PCB annual awards

-Pakistan Cricket Board for the first time held inaugural awards in 2012.
-This new PCB initiative is meant to recognize, acknowledge and honour Pakistan's prime cricketing talent that has consistently stood out on the field of play.
+Pakistan Cricket Board for the first time held inaugural awards in 2012 to recognize, acknowledge and honour Pakistan's prime cricketing talent that has consistently stood out on the field of play.

 PCB initiative to revive cricket in Pakistan

-Australian envoy visits PCB headquarters
+Following years of limited international exposure after the 2009 attack on the Sri Lanka national cricket team, the Pakistan Cricket Board launched sustained efforts to restore full-scale international cricket in Pakistan.

+Confidence building visits

 The Australian Higher Commissioner to Pakistan, Peter Heyward, visited the PCB headquarters at Gaddafi Stadium, Lahore on 3 September 2012.
-He appreciated the board's efforts to bring cricket back in Pakistan.
-He further said he always love to see the Australian team playing against Pakistan in front of Pakistani people and on their home grounds.
+He praised the board's efforts to bring international cricket back to Pakistan and expressed his desire to see the Australian team playing in front of Pakistani spectators on home soil.

-Asian Cricket Council Development Committee

-The Asian Cricket Council Development Committee meeting was held in Islamabad on 24 September 2012 and was chaired by Zaka Ashraf.
-The Chairman PCB called on the members to come over to Pakistan to play cricket.
-ACC members assured the then Chairman of their support and Chief Executive of ACC Syed Ashraful Haq said they felt no security concern in Pakistan and considered playing cricket here to be safe as anywhere in the world.
+The Asian Cricket Council (ACC) Development Committee met in Islamabad on 24 September 2012, chaired by then-PCB Chairman Zaka Ashraf.
+He called on member nations to return to Pakistan for tours, and Chief Executive of ACC Syed Ashraful Haq said they felt no security concern in Pakistan and considered playing cricket here to be safe as anywhere in the world.

-ICC CEO visits NCA

-David Richardson, the chief executive of the International Cricket Council, visited National Cricket Academy on 12 January 2013.
-He said that Pakistan Cricket Board is working very hard to bring International Cricket back to Pakistan and it is our role to support Pakistan Cricket Board in its efforts to revive international cricket whenever it is possible.
+The then ICC Chief Executive, David Richardson, visited the National Cricket Academy on 12 January 2013 and pledged support to Pakistan's efforts to restore international cricket in the country.